ShaelinB/Portfolio/README.md

 - UI/UX

 **Genre:** Horror Voice Only Game

-**Description:** Your currently on the last train home, on your journey you encounter foes where screams or silence can save you.
+**Description:** You're currently on the last train home, on your journey you encounter foes where screams or silence can save you.

 **Where to play:**  <a href="https://youbestbelieve.itch.io/last-train-home">https://youbestbelieve.itch.io/last-train-home</a>